|

 the next best alternative, and the use of dried herbs should be considered a

+measure of last resort.
 Fresh herbs may be obtained from your own garden or window box,

 from a growing number of supermarkets and produce specialists, or from your